Manish636700/Food_ordering/README.md

 ## Project Overview

-The **Online Food Delivery System** is a Full-stack web Application
+The **Online Food Delivery System** is a Full-stack web Application designed to facilitate seamless food ordering and delivery.
+It provides a platform where customers can browse restaurants , explore food options , place orders , and track deliveries.
+Restaurant owners can manage their menus , process orders , and handle customer interactions .
+The system ensures security through role-based access control and authentication mechanisms.

 - React
 - Spring Boot